Our Story

 DorchestEr Brook

-Elliot Schnieder gave over 14 acres in the town of Easton, expanding the NLC’s land care and protection beyond Cape Cod.
+Elliot Schnieder gave over 14 acres in the town of Easton, MA, expanding the NLC’s land care and protection beyond Cape Cod.

 Adding to the Chop Chaque Lots